-Contact the Office of Research Administration at:
+Contact the Office of Research Administration

-subject line: Bridge Funding
+Subject: Bridge Funding

 The Bridge Funding Program is designed to support short-term faculty funding gaps in recently funded projects.
 New projects or long-term unfunded projects are not eligible for the Bridge Funding Program.
 These funds act as a bridge when a grant renewal has been rejected and there will be a gap in funding until the investigator has re-submitted an application.
 If you are not sure that you are eligible for the Bridge Funding Program, please contact our office to discuss further.
 The funds are provided through the Office of the Dean and are distributed based on a review process.
 Applications are reviewed for perceived need and potential return, and rely on strong support from the investigator's Chair.
 Applications are accepted on a rolling basis.